Site logo

 So what do you do?

-1. Set the right canonical URL
+1. Set the Correct Canonical URL

-Removing the canonical URL and setting the right one on the page under “alternate page with proper canonical tag” status is the best fix for this issue.
+Removing the canonical URL and setting the right one on the page under the “alternate page with proper canonical tag” status is the best fix for this issue.

 Use the simple code below: